-An employee hours invoice is used by part and full time employees to keep track of hours worked and request pay.
+An employee hours invoice is used by part and full-time employees to track the number of hours they worked and to request payment for said hours.
 Use this invoice if you are a nonexempt employee that needs to track and bill weekly wage fluctuations, overtime pay, and hourly wages.

 - Must be paid at least $23,600 per year or $455 per week